Working with a licensed immigration adviser

 Your guide - Vietnamese

-Types of licensed immigration advisers
+Types of immigration adviser licence

 Full

-Can provide you with advice on all immigration matters
+Can provide you with advice on all immigration matters.

 Provisional